danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 If a meeting is needed, here's how to get the most out of the precious time:

 **Keep it brief:** Set the default meeting time to 30 minutes.
 If you think you'll need longer, bump it up to 45 minutes, but try not to go over an hour.
-In my experience, people lose their focus beyond this, and if the issue hasn't been resolved in an hour, dragging it on any longer doesn't help.
+People lose their focus beyond this, and if the issue hasn't been resolved in an hour, dragging it on any longer doesn't help.

 **Limit attendees:** The entire team is not needed at every meeting.
 For example, if two people are having a strong difference of opinion over a technical proposal, only those two, plus maybe the team lead or manager should be required.
 Other team members can be marked as optional.
 It's not always the case that every team member has a strong opinion, for these folks, not interrupting them and letting them get on with their work may be best.